-- Emma Reynolds, Shadow Housing Minster officially launched Charter Savings Bank (CSB) in Wolverhampton
+- Emma Reynolds, Shadow Housing Minster officially launched Charter Savings Bank in Wolverhampton

-- CCFS’ workforce has already increased to nearly 300 and further recruitment is planned in the months ahead.
+- Charter Court Financial Services’ workforce has already increased to nearly 300 and further recruitment is planned in the months ahead.

 Charter Savings Bank (CSB), the new savings proposition from Charter Court Financial Services Ltd (CCFS), celebrated its official launch with an Open Day held on Friday afternoon.
 The Open Day marked a celebration for the firm following what has been an already busy year in which CCFS received their banking licence in January.